4. Vehicle licence applications

 If you buy or sell a licensed vehicle you must notify the Licensing Office within 14 days.
 Failure to do so is an offence.

-To apply to transfer a vehicle licence into your name, please complete the form below.
-Once complete, please return the form and all supporting documents to email@example.com.
-Details on documents required, and how to make payment can be found on the form.
+To apply to transfer a vehicle licence into your name, please complete the online form below.
+You can upload your supporting documents to the form as you apply.

 Change of vehicle